 On your application you must provide the contact details of two academic referees.
 If you feel it would be more appropriate, we can accept one reference from a non-academic research environment, e.g.: an employer from a research institution or company.

-Note: academic references must list a university email address and employer referees should list the official email address of the company.
+Academic references must list a university email address and employer referees should list the official email address of the company.
 If you already have two references you can scan and upload these directly to King’s Apply instead (note that they must be signed and on headed paper).

-Note: it is the applicant’s responsibility to ensure references are submitted to the portal by the application deadline.
+It is the applicant’s responsibility to ensure references are submitted to the portal by the application deadline.
 Be sure to start your application before the deadline and contact your referees to let them know we will be requesting a reference from them.

 Referees will only receive a notification to submit an applicant’s reference once the applicant has submitted their application.
 Referees will not be contacted whilst the application is still in progress.